Bills, Safety and Repairs

 Pests and Infestations

-Ceredigion County Council can advise on dealing with pest problems, including mice, rats and bed bugs.
-There is a charge for their services.
+There are numerous companies who can provide advice and call outs to deal with pests and infestations, there will be a charge for their services.
 Your landlord may be unwilling to pay for the service if they feel a lack of cleanliness or failure to dispose of rubbish has caused the problem.
 If the problem existed when you moved in, or there is a problem with the property which is contributing to the situation, you can ask your landlord to pay for (or contribute to) the costs.

 Redecoration